 I like the thought of Amrothos as the representative of the new, rational age of Men.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter two three eight three as a four place number.
+In the field marked validation number, enter seven one three six as a four place number.